 Autoencoders are neural networks that are comprised of an encoder and a decoder.
 The encoder tries to create a fingerprint (encoding) of an input image.
 The decoder then tries to reconstruct the original input image from the encoded image.

-A denoising autoencoder can take as input a distorted/transformed input image and can reconstruct the original good image.
+An autoencoders for image classification can take as input a distorted/transformed input image and can reconstruct the original good image.

 When a new tea cup image is provided by the customer, the AI predictive model will retrieve matching product(s) from the catalogue based on the cosine similarity score.